francescorolando/public-transport-website/README.md

-# Torino Bus & Tram

-# PHP Public Transport Website Simulation
+# _Torino Bus & Tram_ - PHP Public Transport Website

 A public transport company website built using core PHP and MySQL.
 This project features user account management (registration, login, profiles), an administration panel for managing transport services, and a REST API for accessing public transport data.